codefresh-io/docs.codefresh.io/_docs/installation/gitops/shared-configuration.md

 * **Runtime-specific configuration**
    With the Shared Configuration Repository, you can create subdirectories for different GitOps Runtimes, and place configuration manifests that are only applied to specific GitOps Runtimes.
 You have fine-grained control over the configuration of individual Runtimes without affecting others.

+>**NOTE**
+In the documentation, we use Shared Configuration Repository or Shared Config Repo for clarity.
+In code samples and internal references, it is represented as `isc`.

 ## Examples of configuration definitions in Shared Repo

 Here are a few types of configuration definitions stored in the Shared Configuration Repository: